 - Unusual odors on clothing, breath, or in bedroom

 If your child has been struggling with substance abuse, now is the time to seek help.
 Depending on the severity of your child’s substance abuse, you may need to explore treatment such as outpatient or inpatient rehab.

 We established our teen rehab center in Florida due to the state’s natural beauty and nearly constant sunshine.
 At Next Generation Village, your child will benefit from a caring, expert staff.
 All of our therapists are master’s-level or higher, and we have full credentials from The Joint Commission.
 Our unique 10/10 Therapeutic Experience means that your child will receive 10 individualized services within their first 10 days in treatment with us.
 Your child’s personal treatment team will work together to create an individualized recovery plan that will address your child’s addiction disease and the issues that drive it.

 We understand how difficult this situation is for you — and we want you to know that you’re not alone.
 We are always available to you as a listening ear.
 Our team of treatment experts is available to talk you through your family’s situation, and ultimately help you choose the best course of action.
 We want to help you bring your child back to health.
-Take the first step — give us a call.
-Your child’s life could depend on it.
+Take the first step — give Next Generation Village a call today.

 Medical Disclaimer: Next Generation Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.